 Quid pro quo

-Quid pro quo can often lead to workplace harassment, job discrimination, and educational harassment.
+Quid pro quo can often lead to workplace harassment, job discrimination, or even discrimination in educational institutions.
 QPQ sexual harassment occurs when a manager offers a subordinate in exchange for sexual favors a raise, better hours, a promotion, or to avoid a pay cut or demotion, etc. QPQ workplace harassment occurs when an employee refuses their boss’s demands and then the employee is threatened.

 “At-will” positions constitute the majority of U.S. occupations, which may come as a surprise to many.
 “At will” means an employer can fire an employee for any reason except illegal discrimination.
 An employer cannot take “adverse employment action” against an employee or potential employee based on any of these protected traits, such as firing, refusing to hire, demoting, or promoting.
 The employee may sue for discrimination.
 QPQ harassment in education involves students assisting teachers to improve grades.